Best Pattern Cutting Paper And Card For Pattern Making

 Spot And Cross Paper

-Spot and cross paper is one of the most widely used papers in professional pattern cutting and fashion education.
+Spot and cross paper (also called dot and cross paper) is one of the most widely used papers in professional pattern cutting and fashion education.

-The paper contains a printed grid of dots and crosses, which helps maintain accurate straight lines, balance points and grain lines during drafting.
+The paper contains a printed grid of dots and crosses that help maintain accurate vertical lines, horizontal lines and 45-degree bias lines during drafting.

 - Pattern drafting